-Sony LCD TV
+LCD TV

-Your new Essex has been equipped with at least one Sony LCD television.
+Your new Essex has been equipped with at least one LCD television.
 It can be operated either independently, or as part of a system when using the Harmony remote.
 When operating the TV independently, it can be manipulated through either the controls on the TV, or with the Sony supplied remote control.

 To operate the TV independently of the system, press the power button on the front, or use the remote to power the TV up.
-Once the TV has been turned on, use the input selector on the TV, and the video switch box to choose the desired programming.
+Once the TV has been turned on, use the input selector on the TV to choose the desired programming.